 Where a hackney carriage is currently licensed as a WAV, it can only be replaced with another WAV, that meets the criteria below.
 However, please note the exception below:-

-With effect from when this updated policy is published a vehicle licensed as a non-WAV must be replaced with a non--WAV vehicle.
+With effect from when this policy takes effect a vehicle licensed as a non - WAV may be replaced with a non - WAV vehicle.

 To make an application an applicant must: